smmckay/quex-mirror/doc/source/modes/tags.rst

    suppressors, bad indentation characters, etc. Indentation based scopes are handled in a dedicated section (see :ref:`sec:indentation-scopes`).

+   TODO: mention, that 'comment' may be defined more than once.

 .. data::   <inheritable: arg>

    The tag ``inheritable`` has been discussed in section :ref:`sec:inheritance`.